ivellios/django-unified-signals/README.md

 The difference is that the message is always of the same type, so the receiver can be sure that the message is always of the same type.
-If the message is not of the expected type when sending the signal, the `UnifiedSignalMessageTypeError` exception will be raised.
+If the message is not of the expected type when sending the signal, the `unified_signals.exceptions.UnifiedSignalMessageTypeError` exception will be raised.

 ```python